beasiteri/todos-goals-list/README.md

 # "List of Todos and Goals" app - Udacity Learning Projects

 ## About Project
-This mini-project is react and redux based web app part of the React Nanodegree program.
+This mini-project is React and Redux based web app part of the React Nanodegree program.
 The purpose of the project is to learn how Redux works in a React-based web app.
 The user will be able to add new todos and goals or to remove them from the list.